-Each work site shall have an Authorised Water Supply Installer working full time.
+Each work site shall have an Authorised Water Supply Installer working full time whenever water related infrastructure is being installed, including the placement of bedding and backfill up to subgrade level.
 This person shall carry out all works in accordance with the 'Conditions for Approval as an Authorised Water Supply Installer'.
 The individual's approval shall be removed where they contravene the requirements.
 Details of the Authorised Water Supply Installer shall be provided in the Contract Quality Plan, as detailed in IDS, clause 3.3 - Project Quality System.